Khairul38/tudo-redux-task/README.md

 # This is Tudo-Redux-Task

-Click here for live view [Project Management Application](https://tudo-redux-task.netlify.app/)
+Click here for live view [Tudo](https://tudo-redux-task.netlify.app/)